November 12th

 Commentary:

 It is said that there is no other need in childhood as strong as the need for protection from a father!
-Fathers are the revered for their many contributions along the various facets of life, starting with giving life, caring and nurturing.
+Fathers are revered for their many contributions along the various facets of life starting with—giving life, caring, and nurturing.
 He propitiates the child into new beginnings time and again.
 He is the one who invigorates his young ones to explore life and then helps formulate their future.
-The greatest gift any father can give his child is - believing in him!
-He instils that trust in the child.
+The greatest gift any father can give his child is—believing in the child!
+He instills trust in the child.

 The poet says that one comes across many such fatherly figures during his lifetime.
 They are

 • the one who gives his daughter's hand in marriage.
-The father-in-law trusts and bequeaths his daughter.
+The father-in-law trusts and bequeaths his daughter to her husband.
 She bears progeny for her husband, making him a father.
 Veneration for that.

 • the one who provides food and tends to one's hunger.
 This is a fatherly gesture for sure.
 Respect to him.